stratisproject/Documentation/source/Operation Guides/Sidechain/AcquiringCRS/getcrs.rst

 The Cirrus Token is required to interact or deploy contracts, the amount is wholly dependant on the computational cost defined by the complexity of the Smart Contract.

-Initially you will need to obtain a minimum of 1 STRAT and have it available within the Stratis Core wallet.
+Initially you will need to obtain a minimum of 1 STRAX and have it available within the Stratis Core wallet.
 The Stratis Core wallet can be downloaded and installed from the below release page.

 `https://github.com/stratisproject/StratisCore/releases
 <https://github.com/stratisproject/StratisCore/releases>`_